 Figure 24.
 Source and Sink Current Capability with $V{REF} = V{DD} = 3 V$

-For larger loads, the current drive capability may not be sufficient.
-In order to increase the source and sink current capability of the DAC, an external buffer should be added, as shown in Figure 25.
+For larger loads, the current drive capability may not be sufficient To increase the source and sink current capability of the DAC, an external buffer should be added, as shown in Figure 25.

 Figure 25.
 Buffering the DAC Output